 The risk assessments have been calibrated using White Syndrome observations from the Great Barrier Reef (published in PLOS One).
 While this reflects only one disease group from one region, the product may be useful for broader applications.
 This new predictive tool will be compared against monitoring data for White Syndrome and with observations of other infectious diseases of corals to determine the applicability of the risk assessment algorithm to various disease types.

 NOTE: While this experimental product is tested around the Hawaiian archipelago, we are currently restricting access to the regional imagery to collaborators involved in product evaluation.
 If you have expertise in coral disease and would like to work with us on this project, please e-mail email@example.com to request access.

-CRW has collaborated in a parallel research effort into links between temperature and coral disease based on the ReefTemp product.
+CRW also collaborated previously in a parallel research effort that explored links between temperature and coral disease based on the ReefTemp product.
 Predictions of coral disease outbreak using ReefTemp are modeled for the tropical regions of Australia.

 Additionally, CRW has been awarded funding from NASA's Ecological Forecasting Program (Applied Sciences Program), through the University of Hawai'i-Hawai'i Institute of Marine Biology, and again in close collaboration with James Cook University, as part of the multi-year FORE-C project, "Forecasting coral disease outbreaks across the tropical Pacific Ocean using satellite-derived data".
 The goal of the proposed research is to develop better models of coral disease outbreak risk across the western tropical Pacific Ocean and embed these improved forecasts into the Coral Reef Watch decision support system for coral reef ecosystem management.